Baisikeli Ugunduzi

 Baisikeli Ugunduzi is a for-profit social business that specializes in bicycle components for the Sub-Saharan African market.
 Baisikeli Ugunduzi means innovative or modern bicycles in Swahili.
 It was founded in the winter of 2011 by Ben Mitchell, whom holds a MS in mechanical engineering as is currently seeking his PhD at Michigan Technological University and John Gershenson, a professor of mechanical engineering at MTU.
 Baisikeli Ugunduzi is headquartered in Kitale, Kenya, Africa.
-It is considered a for-profit social venture, where it develops human-centered products, which seeks to raise the income of boda boda, who rely on the bicycle as a means of livelihood.
+As a for-profit social venture, it develops human-centered products, which seeks to raise the income of boda boda, who rely on the bicycle as a means of livelihood.

 Funding

 Baisikeli Ugunduzi was awarded $100,000 in Development Innovation Ventures (DIV) stage 1 funding from USAID.
 The enterprise won first place in the Central Michigan University New Venture Competition, worth $30,000, plus an additional $10,000 for Best Social Venture, was awarded "Top 40 Project 2012" in the Dell Social Innovation Challenge, and was a semi-finalist for an Echoing Green Fellowship.
 A campaign to raise $40,000 in 40 days on Indiegogo, however, was unsuccessful.

 In April 2014, Baisikeli Ugunduzi placed third in the Global Social Venture Challenge where they were awarded $7,500.